mgsx-dev/gdx-gltf/README.md

 LibGDX Pixmap loading from binary data is not supported by its GWT emulation.
 So, GLTF embeded and binary formats are not supported for html/WebGL target.

+# Troubleshooting

+## Max uniform: Constant register limit exceeded

+You may encounter this shader compilation error in case too many uniform needed on current hardware.

+`Constant register limit exceeded at ... more than 1024 registers needed to compiled program`

+It means you may have too many bone weights or shape keys.
+Try to reduce or split then before exporting to GLTF.

+## Max vertices: index too big

+You may encounter `index too big` error.

+It means you may have too many vertices in a mesh.
+Try to reduce or split then to max 32768 (32k) before exporting to GLTF.